25 June 2026

 Intestacy

-As mentioned above, if a valid will is not in place upon your death, you are said to have died ‘intestate’, and the rules regarding your assets are dealt with according to the rules of intestacy.
-These are lengthy and often complex, and can sometimes mean that a person’s estate is not dealt with in accordance to their wishes when they were alive.
-For example, the rules of intestacy provide for surviving spouses and civil partners, but pay little consideration for long term relationships and life partners, often meaning that they do not inherit from the deceased’s estate.
+As mentioned above, if a valid Will is not in place upon your death, you are said to have died ‘intestate’, and the rules regarding your assets are dealt with according to the rules of intestacy.
+These are lengthy and often complex, and can sometimes mean that a person’s estate is not dealt with in accordance with their wishes when they were alive.
+For example, the rules of intestacy provide for surviving spouses and civil partners, but pay little consideration to long-term relationships and life partners, often meaning that they do not inherit from the deceased’s estate.

 It is essential to ensure that the necessary safeguards are in place so that your assets are dealt with in accordance with your wishes, prior to your death, and it is therefore advisable to ensure your will is kept current and up to date.